ShenyangJiang0505/ShenyangJiang/index.md

 My Email: Shenyangjiang@tongji.edu.cn

 ### About Me
 I am an Assistant Professor of Operations Management at Tongji University.
 My primary research interests lie in the field of supply chain and operations management.
+As an empiricist, I am passionate in applying and developing data science tools to solve novel challenges in business.
 I obtained my Ph.D. degree from School of Management, Zhejiang University in 2021.

 ### Research